mrfawy/enigma-yarn/README.md

 ### Distributed shell

-This is the typical  helloworld of Yarn , run a shell command across n containers in the cluster.
+This is the typical  hello world of Yarn , run a shell command across n containers in the cluster.

 1. Let's start with our tasklet , first it needs a command to run , to define arguments we implement ``` setpOption``` with the expceted arguments to be passed ( later we will define how to actually pass them via TaskContext )

 ```

 public void setupOptions(Options options) {
 		options.addOption("command", true, "Shell command to run");

 	}

 ```

 2. we validate the argument when passed , returning false for error to signal task as failed

 ```
 public boolean init(CommandLine cliParser) {
 		if (!cliParser.hasOption("command")) {